wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    "Managed apps" are those developed by Salesforce, such as the <a target="_blank" href="https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB00000009UeX">Dreamhouse" app</a>.

    "AppExchange apps" are developed by 3rd parties, usually an ISV (Independent Software Vendor) Salesforce partners.
-AppExchange is the name of the marketplace where such apps are available.
+AppExchange is the name of the marketplace where such apps are available, either free or for a fee.
+An example of a

-   BTW, <a target="_blank" href="http://encycolorpedia.com/1798c1">
-   Colors in Salesforce screens</a>

 1. Scroll down for the "All Items" list: